Free Website Content - Innovative Business Use of RSS as

 can easily be distributed in a feed enclosure.
 The added

-have to lug their notebook to a meeting to present - they
+not have to lug their notebook to a meeting to present

-can manage the presentation from an iPod or similar handheld
+- they can manage the presentation from an iPod or similar

 3. Video - Video or streaming

-or even political debates come to life with the added video
+lectures or even political debates come to life with

-not mean that feeds are limited to your favorite songs.
+does not mean that feeds are limited to your favorite

-Podcasting is the coined term for audio content contained
+songs.
+Podcasting is the coined term for audio content

-in a feed and can include language instruction, talk shows
+contained in a feed and can include language instruction,

 5. Images - Imagine realtors

-interested buyers.
-Now they can carry a light-weight catalog
+to interested buyers.
+Now they can carry a light-weight

-with them to show potential buyers at a moment's notice.
+catalog with them to show potential buyers at a moment's

-files in the enclosure field which allow users to update
+or zip files in the enclosure field which allow users

 Feedreaders are playing catch- up